ch007m/my-konflux/README.md

 ```
 **Note**:
 - The `<IP_VM>` should be expressed as `IP.nip.io` to allow to access the UI outside the VM.
-- If you install konflux on yoour machine, then no need to pass the parameter `--host`.
+- If you install konflux on your machine, then no need to pass the parameter `--host`.

 When all the pods are up and running, then access the ui using the url: `https://konflux.cnoe.localtest.me:8443/application-pipeleine` or `https://konflux.IP.nip.io:8443` if you passed the parameter `--host`